Florence Young, Post-doctoral fellow

 I graduated with a 4-year undergraduate Masters degree in Biochemistry (MBiochem) from the University of Oxford.
 During my undergraduate course, I secured a Wellcome Trust Summer Studentship with Jürg Bähler’s lab in UCL to investigate the role of lncRNAs in ageing in S. pombe.
 For my Part II research project I joined Ilan Davis’ lab in the Department of Biochemistry, Oxford.
 There, I used single molecule fluorescence in situ hybridisation and high-resolution microscopy to study cytoplasmic mRNA localisation in the Drosophila melanogaster larval brain.
 After graduating I remained in the Davis lab to investigate the regulation and function of mRNAs with long 3’UTR extensions in Drosophila neural stem cells.
-I started my PhD in Simon’s lab in October 2017.
-I am interested in the formation, maturation and motility of ribonucleoprotein particles (RNPs) and will be using a combination of in vitro assays and in vivo imaging in Drosophila to investigate this topic.
+I started my PhD in Simon’s lab in 2017 and submitted my thesis in 2021.
+During this time I did a three-month parliamentary placement as part of the UKRI Policy Internship Scheme.
+I have a short term post-doctoral fellowship to extend my PhD research.
+My work involves combining in vitro and in vivo assays to shed light on links between C9orf72-associated neurodegenerative diseases and impairment of microtubule-related processes.

 Email: fyoung ‘at’ mrc-lmb.cam.ac.uk